civihost/eu.civihost.aimonsms/README.md

 ## Installation

 Install as a regular CiviCRM extension.

+If you are installing from the git repository, you must run 'composer install'.

 ## Configuration
 1. After installing the Aimon SMS extension in CiviCRM, go to: **Administer > System Settings > SMS Providers**.
 Click **Add New Provider**.